keu/docs/software/kubepodoperator.md

 ## Overview

 A widely-used and performant alternative to Airflow's older DockerOperator, the [KubernetesPodOperator](https://github.com/apache/airflow/blob/main/airflow/providers/cncf/kubernetes/operators/kubernetes_pod.py) is able to natively launch a Kubernetes Pod to run an individual task - and terminate that pod when the task is completed.
-Similarly to the Kubernetes Executor, the operator uses the [Kubernetes Python Client](https://github.com/kubernetes-client/python) to generate a Kubernetes API request that dynamically launches those individual pods.
+Similarly to the Kubernetes executor, the operator uses the [Kubernetes Python Client](https://github.com/kubernetes-client/python) to generate a Kubernetes API request that dynamically launches those individual pods.

 The KubernetesPodOperator enables task-level resource configuration and is optimal for those who have custom Python dependencies.
 Ultimately, it allows Airflow to act a job orchestrator - no matter the language those jobs are written in.

 At its core, the KubernetesPodOperator is built to run any Docker image with Airflow regardless of the language it's written in.
 It's the next generation of the DockerOperator and is optimized to leverage Kubernetes functionality, allowing users to specify resource requests and pass Kubernetes specific parameters into the task.

-If you're using the Kubernetes Executor, you can also configure task-level Kubernetes resources using a pod template.
+If you're using the Kubernetes executor, you can also configure task-level Kubernetes resources using a pod template.
 For more information, read [Use a Pod Template in a Task](kubernetes-executor.md#use-a-pod-template-in-a-task).

-## Pre-Requisites
+## Prerequisites

 To run the KubernetesPodOperator on Astronomer, make sure you:

 - Have a running Airflow Deployment on Astronomer Software
 - Run Astronomer Airflow 1.10+

 > **Note:** If you haven't already, we'd encourage you to first test the KubernetesPodOperator in your local environment.
-Follow our [Running KubernetesPodOperator Locally](kubepodoperator-local.md) for guidelines.
+See [Running KubernetesPodOperator locally](kubepodoperator-local.md).

 ## The KubernetesPodOperator on Astronomer

-### Import the Operator
+### Import the operator

 First ensure you have the `apache-airflow-providers-cncf-kubernetes` package installed: